 His strength is inspiring as he is not easily broken.
 I love that about him.

 He teaches me that independence, dependability and courage are great attributes to have as a leader.

 The Charismatic and Competitive Leader

-My 6-year-old is, in many ways, just as you would think the youngest of four might be.
+My 7-year-old son is, in many ways, just as you would think the youngest of four might be.
 He is dependent on others to do things for him, he is a little lazy, he makes excuses for not doing his part and blames his brothers for everything.

 Nonetheless, he has his own leadership style.
 It is evolving, but evident.
 His older siblings often follow him.

 At the age of 2, he would act out the role of a priest, complete with a full Mass at our home.